-We have written a whole article on answering this question – here.
+We have written a whole article on answering the question on the qualities of a great teaching assistant – here.

 If you can demonstrate all of these qualities, then you are well on your way to being a successful Teaching Assistant applicant.
 However, if you don’t have any teaching experience or experience working with SEN students, it will be difficult to show that you are the right candidate for this position.
 In order to make a strong application, you will need to gather as much information as possible about the school and the position.

-3. What should be included in a personal statement for a teaching assistantship?
+3. What should be included in a Teaching Assistant Personal Statement?

 When writing a personal statement, you will want to include information that will help the school make an educated decision about hiring you.
 This includes your educational and work experience, your motivations for wanting to be a teaching assistant, and your skills.
 Most schools will include a Job Description and Person Specification with the advert.
 Use these to your advantage.
 Try and mention each of the elements in the person specification in your personal statement.

-When writing your personal statement, it is important to be honest and concise.
+When writing your personal statement, be honest and concise.
 Try to be specific about why you would be a good fit for the position and what you can bring to the table.
 You should also be sure to list any teaching experience you have and any workshops or courses you have taken that relate to special education.
-I would recommend an absolute maximum of 2 sides of A4.
-Try to stick to 1 side or about 600 words.
+I would recommend an absolute maximum of 1 sides of A4.
+Try to stick to 1/2 side or about 200 words.
 This is because the admin and leadership team shortlisting need to be able to quickly see who fits the criteria.
 You can fill in the details at interview.

 When writing your statement, be sure to focus on your reasons for wanting to teach in that specific school.
 This will show that you are passionate about the field and have a good understanding of the students and the school.
 It will also show that you are committed to helping the school achieve its goals.
 Read their website, look at their tweets or facebook posts.
 This will give you an insight into what they value and are proud of.
 You can mention some of these nuggets of information in your personal statement i.e “It is clear from the pictures of your Sports Day that the school’s values of inclusion align with my own.”

-4. Tips for writing a personal statement for a teaching assistantship
+4. Tips for writing a High Impact Personal statement for a Teaching Assistant

 Having read hundreds of application forms and personal statements there are a few things to keep in mind when writing a personal statement for a Teaching Assistant post.